 Setup: Asterisk (Self-Hosted)

 Asterisk is an open-source telephony platform that you host on your own infrastructure.
 This gives you maximum control over your data and eliminates per-minute cloud fees.
-Llamenos connects to Asterisk via the Asterisk REST Interface (ARI).
+Llamenos connects to Asterisk via the sip-bridge service using the Asterisk REST Interface (ARI).

 This is the most complex setup option and is recommended for organizations with technical staff who can manage server infrastructure.